Conventional Loan Seller Concession Maximums 2026: What You Need To Know

 If the Seller Pays the Buyer Agent's Commission, Does That Count Toward IPC Maximums?

-A recent settlement with the National Association of Realtors reversed the long-standing rule that the seller must pay the buyer's real estate agent commission.
+A 2024 settlement with the National Association of Realtors reversed the long-standing rule that the seller must pay the buyer's real estate agent commission.
 If the seller chooses to pay the commission, does that count toward maximum concessions?

 The answer is no. Fannie Mae released a statement clarifying that customary seller payments to the buyer's agent do not count toward IPC maximums.